dataknut/tweetDockerCon/README.md

 For full results (to date) which include all days, more days, tweeing locations, zoomable charts and visualisations of tweetStreaks by the most prolific tweeters see:

+ * Dockercon EU October 2017: Latest [results](https://dataknut.github.io/tweetR/tweetDockerConEU_2017) - be careful, some of the inline charts are quite big.
   * Dockercon April 2017: Latest [results](https://dataknut.github.io/tweetR/tweetDockerCon.html) - be careful, some of the inline charts are quite big.
- * Dockercon EU October 2017: Latest [results](https://dataknut.github.io/tweetR/tweetDockerCon.html) - be careful, some of the inline charts are quite big.